fishslips/TimSeverance/docs/Academic/CS-3450/Week 8.md

 **From the book:**
 The Simple Factory isn’t actually a Design Pattern; it’s more of a programming idiom.
 But it is commonly used, so we’ll give it a Head First Pattern Honorable Mention.
 Some developers do mistake this idiom for the Factory Pattern, but the next time that happens you can subtly show you know your stuff; just don’t strut as you educate them on the distinction.

+### Factory Method

+Rather than creating a class dedicated to creation, subclasses instead implement an abstract method, where they handle the creation of their own objects.
+We're leveraging the same techniques, but rather than

 ### Singleton
 #### What the singleton is
 Singleton pattern allows us to create only one instance of an object.
 The common approach is the add conditional logic to a constructor or initializer, or to create a private constructor that is invoked through a helper method.